tyson312/pan-af-container/Readme.md

 5. The webgui isn't going to work yet.
 P0lr intended this install.sh script to be run on a raspberry pi to configure it as needed to run the tool.
 We have to do that now for the container. _Note: I modified the script to work on debian instead_

-6. To get a bash prompt inside the running container, do `docker run -it panaf /bin/bash`
+6. To get a bash prompt inside the running container, do `docker exec -it panaf /bin/bash`

 7. You're inside the container now. cd to /panaf and run `install.sh`